PeppeL-G/bagawork/docs/src/routes/(default)/documentation/speaker/+page.md

 ::: warning Might not always work!

-The speaker will only work if the web browser the user is using supports it, and the volume on the user's device can't be set to `0` (then no one will hear it).
+The speaker will only work if the web browser the user is using supports the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).

 :::